WilmerHale: PerkinElmer's acquisition of BioLegend

-In 2021, WilmerHale represented PerkinElmer in its acquisition of life sciences company BioLegend for $5.25 billion, the largest acquisition to date for PerkinElmer.
+In 2021, WilmerHale represented PerkinElmer in its $5.25 billion acquisition of life sciences company BioLegend, the largest acquisition to date for PerkinElmer.
 President and CEO of PerkinElmer Prahlad Singh said the deal will "push science and discovery forward."

 Other notable and controversial clients

 In 1986, Wilmer, Cutler & Pickering represented corporate raider Ivan Boesky in high-profile Department of Justice and SEC proceedings, as well as multiple class actions based on his participation in insider trading violations.

 Wilmer, Cutler & Pickering represented Swiss banks accused of profiting from the Holocaust in their settlement negotiations with plaintiffs.
 The firm also represented Siemens AG, Krupp AG, and other German companies accused of exploiting forced laborers during the Nazi era.

 Since 2005, WilmerHale has represented Senator William Frist in regard to an SEC insider trading investigation.

 WilmerHale was hired to represent PepsiCo in the SEC investigation related to the departure of PepsiCo general counsel Maura Smith.
-In the course of this representation, a WilmerHale attorney inadvertently e-mailed a confidential legal memorandum to a Wall Street Journal reporter as part of an internal communication to other attorneys working on the matter, which made several details of the investigation public.
+In the course of this representation, a WilmerHale attorney inadvertently emailed a confidential legal memorandum to a Wall Street Journal reporter as part of an internal communication to other attorneys working on the matter, which made several details of the investigation public.

 In early December 2022 Caroline Ellison, former CEO of Alameda Research, hired Stephanie Avakian as her lead attorney.

 WilmerHale was the external law firm hired by OpenAI to conduct a review and investigation into the events surrounding the November 2023 removal and subsequent reinstatement of CEO Sam Altman.

 In July 2025, the Financial Times reported that Boston Consulting Group (BCG) had hired WilmerHale to help in an internal investigation on "process failures", referring to the role of the "BCG modelled plan to 'relocate' Palestinians from Gaza".

+In April 2026, the Financial Times also reported that Alberto J. Safra, son of Brazilian billionaire Joseph Safra, was billed over $35m by WilmerHale for work between September 2022 and July 2024 over a $23bn estate legal feud that started when the father disinherited Alberto in 2019, just one year earlier to Joseph's death in 2020.
+A judgment of the London’s High Court granted Alberto a full assessment of WilmerHale’s costs.
+The judge refused the law firm’s request to make Safra pay the remaining $18.9m until the cost’s review was carried out.